sammy-jay/full-backend-course/README.md

 ### Path Operation

-Each Path operation has a `path, method, and function` Common Path methods are `get, post, put, delete`
+Each Path operation has a `path, method, and function`.
+Common Path methods are `get, post, put, delete`

 ### Request Body